 Breast cancer is one of the most common and deadliest diseases of modern times.
-Research suggests that breast cancer occurring in women younger than 35 years old constitutes 11.3% of all breast cancer cases in India.
+Research suggests that breast cancer occurs in women younger than 35 years old constitutes 11.3% of all breast cancer cases in India.

 Today, technology advancements have made it possible to provide such patients with the best treatment.
-Many women, still in their early stages of cancer can choose between Breast Conserving Surgery (BCS) and Mastectomy.
+Many women, still in their early stages of cancer can choose between Breast-Conserving Surgery (BCS) and Mastectomy.

 Moreover, apart from physical, the patient goes through mental and emotional ordeal due to the many bodily changes that breast cancer brings with it.
-It is rudiment to screen the cancer and be aware of your body and keep re-examining it annually.
+It is rudiment to screen cancer and be aware of your body and keep re-examining it annually.

 According to the National Cancer Institute, prophylactic mastectomy in women who have a family history of cancer or women who carry BRCA and BRCA1 genes can reduce the risk of cancer by 95%.
 For instance, Angelina Jolie underwent double prophylactic mastectomy back in 2012, to get both her breasts removed in order to avoid the risk of cancer being developed, given she lost her mother to Ovarian Cancer at the age of 56.